geoffjay/yoink/README.md

 ![logo](./assets/logo.png)

-Test app to create a client session through login and making subsequent calls to an API with it.
+Test app to create a client session through a login performed in the background using Pyppeteer and making subsequent calls to an API with it.

 ## Setup